DigiMicOrg/DigiMicPy/_sources/content/coalescence.md

 Coalescence is not only a species-mixing experiment.
 It is also a test of whether two resource-processing systems can coexist.
 Communities with very similar uptake profiles tend to compete strongly.
 Communities with complementary uptake and leakage can create stabilising cross-feeding if the by-products of one group match the demands of another.

-The reference implementation used for this page is the coalescence workflow in [EcoEngLab/coalescence_robustness](https://github.com/EcoEngLab/coalescence_robustness), especially its community stacking, competition-facilitation metrics, effective GLV reduction, and post-merge stability calculations.